-If you’d like to add a fruit flavor or increase your Kombucha’s carbonation, try a second fermentation.
+Try a second fermentation if you want to add a fruit flavor or increase the carbonation in the kombucha.
 When you have finished your 1-2 weeks of initial fermentation ( try our Kombucha one-gallon recipe), pour the fermented tea into glass bottles for storage.

 There is an endless variety of ways to flavor Kombucha during the second fermentation.
 Try fresh, frozen, and/or dried fruit, fruit juices, herbs, spices, berries, peppers, and even dark chocolate.

 Kombucha’s second fermentation is similar to how beer and champagne are made.
 The fizziness is created when yeast eats up the sugar from the added fruit, converting it to carbon dioxide.